 If you value your customers then remember everyone needs to smile in their role, if you believe in providing excellent customer service then don’t cut your front of house staff numbers.

 Too many companies’ ideas of communicating values are to place a statement on a website, brochure, at reception and on the induction training programme.
 How many companies look at the strategic advantage of values and embed it into people’s roles, asking staff to define their role by those values by redefining their role to live those values?
 How many companies review those values as outcomes in winning and retaining customers?

-Customers, potential and existing, are drowning in choice what makes you stand out to them is the values you own and can demonstrate.
-Statements on walls and websites always sound good, (possibly, because they are written by marketing people who do not work there) but unless the company lives them then they do more damage than good.
+Customers, potential and existing, are drowning in choice.
+What makes you stand out to them is the values you own and can demonstrate as a business.
+Statements on walls and websites always sound good, (possibly, because they are written by marketing people who do not work there) but unless the company lives them, then they do more damage than good.
 Over promising and under delivering is a growing experience for everyone today.

 Whether it is a London hotel, stating it’s exclusiveness, as evidenced by its 5 star, pretty pictures on the website of its presidential suite and over the top statements such as “sumptuous 5 star accommodation” the jaw dropping price tag.
 When you turn up and find a broom cupboard with not enough space to turn around in let alone swing a cat, and you are one of 500+ rooms filled with bus loads of tourist on a package holiday then company values are under pressure.